-PowerStations ship with several disks included in the package.
-These disks contain various utilities and files you may need from time-to-time.
+PowerStations are shipped with several disks included in the package.
+These disks contain various utilities and files you may occasionally need.
 This section provides a table that can be used to cross-reference your particular system with the disks needed for that system.
 A description of each disk and what it is used for is also presented.

-Disk Name and Interact Systems Non-Interact Systems
+Disk Name and Part No. Interact Systems Non-Interact Sys- tems

-Part No. DOS Windows s DOS 1 Windows
+DOS Win dows DOS Windows

-3.1 95 NT 3.1 95 NT
+95 NT 95 NT

-IPM KA-82228 Х Х Х Х
+IPM KA-82228 Х Х Х

-Shell Install KA-72451 Х Х Х Х
+Shell Install KA-72451 Х Х Х

-Windows 3.1X VGA Driver (Pentium) KA-72717 Х Х

-Windows 3.1X VGA Driver (486/5x86) KA-72716 Х Х

 Windows 95/NT VGA Drivers KA-72670 Х Х Х Х

-Windows 3.1X Touch- screen Driver KA-82569 Х Х

-Windows 95 Touch- screen Driver KA-82570 Х Х
+Windows 95 Touch- screen Driver KA-72816 Х Х

-Windows NT Touch- screen Driver KA-72669 Х Х
+Windows NT Touch- screen Driver KA-72817 Х Х

 Windows NT Emer- gency Repair Disk KA-72668 Х Х

-Utilities Disk KA-72463 Х Х Х Х
+Utilities Disk KA-72463 Х Х Х

-Flash Setup KA-72452 This disk is used on all Flash memory based PowerStations.

-Interact Project Manager KA-82228: This disk is used by all development PowerStations that ship with Interact software.
+Interact Project Manager KA-82228: This disk is used by all development PowerStations shipped with Interact software.
 This disk contains all program files for the Interact Project Manager (IPM) utility.
 You must install the IPM from this disk to your development PowerStation after installing Interact in order to download projects to runtime PowerStations.
 Refer to the IPM User Guide for installation and usage instructions.

-PowerStation Shell Install Disk KA-72451: This disk is used by all runtime PowerStations that ship with Interact software.
+PowerStation Shell Install Disk KA-72451: This disk is used by all runtime PowerStations shipped with Interact software.
 The PowerStation Shell is used by runtime systems to receive Interact project files and to configure PowerStation hardware.
-This disk contains all PowerStation shell files, which are already installed on your unit.
+This disk contains all PowerStation shell files and DOS touch screen drivers, which are already installed on your unit.
 This disk is provided as a backup copy.